 - Encourage your child to develop a daily routine.
 Get your middle schooler used to waking to an alarm!
 A set bedtime and wake-up time can go a long way toward helping your child stay on track during the day.

 - Teaching your child how to prioritize is another crucial life skill.
-Help them learn to identify which tasks are most important and need to be completed first.
+Help them identify which tasks are most important and must be completed first.
 Prioritizing helps prevent last-minute scrambling and stress.

 10. teach them how to deal with stress and anxiety.